 The Rise of Exotic Pet Ownership

 Despite the challenges and risks, the exotic pet trade continues to thrive in many parts of the world.
-The internet and social media have made it easier for people to acquire exotic animals, including big cats, and to showcase them to a wide audience.
+Which means the internet and social media have made it easier for people to acquire exotic animals, including big cats, and to showcase them to a wide audience.
 This trend has fueled demand for these animals, often with little regard for their welfare or the potential consequences for public safety and conservation.

-However, there is also a growing awareness of the ethical and environmental implications of the exotic pet trade.
+That said, there is also a growing awareness of the ethical and environmental implications of the exotic pet trade.
 Animal welfare organizations, conservation groups, and concerned individuals are working to raise awareness about the plight of exotic animals in captivity and to advocate for stronger regulations to protect them.

 Conservation Efforts and the Role of Zoos

-However, not all zoos are created equal, and some may prioritize profit over animal welfare.
+Even so, not all zoos are created equal, and some may prioritize profit over animal welfare.
 It is important to support zoos and sanctuaries that adhere to high standards of care and are committed to conservation.
 By visiting these institutions and learning about their work, individuals can contribute to the protection of mountain lions and other endangered species.

 Legislation and Advocacy